RustCrypto/traits/elliptic-curve/README.md

 and traits for representing various elliptic curve forms, scalars, points, and public/secret keys composed thereof.

-[Documentation][docs-link]

-## Minimum Supported Rust Version

-Requires Rust **1.83** or higher.

-Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

-## SemVer Policy

-- All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above

 ## License

 All crates licensed under either of